guustflater13/Robot-Arm/README.md

 # Robot-Arm
 I want to use an android OS to connect over ethernet with the raspberry and control the Robot Arm Robot Arm using:

-Android phone
+Android phone,
-Raspberrry Pi with Raspbian
+Raspberrry Pi with Raspbian,
-PCA9685 with adafruit driver
+PCA9685 with adafruit driver,

 Robot arm: